matthiasGmayer/structural-independence-typst/presentation.typ

     Let $X,Y,Z$ be set of nodes.
 Then
     $X$ and $Y$ are $d$-separated given $Z$ if and only if
     $forall P in distributions(G) : X indep_P Y | Z$.

+    Furthermore, we have this if and only if ${P in distributions(G): X indep_P Y | Z}$ has interior.
   ]

+  $d$-separation is a criterion based solely the graph that tells us the independencies in all compatible distribution.

 ]

 // #table(columns: 2, stroke: none, column-gutter: 1em)[